Discover what's on your doorstep

 Hobbies can help you to:

-- Find new challenges/ways to relax: Behavioural expert Judi James says: “If you’re bored at work, you can try a hobby that provides challenge but, if you’re overstretched in your job, you can always pick something more relaxing and calming.”
+- Find new challenges/ways to relax: “If you’re bored at work, you might try a hobby that provides a challenge.
+And, if you’re overstretched in your job, doing something more relaxing and calming in your spare time can provide some much needed balance.”

 How to choose a hobby